awwright/contenttype/README.md

 ```

 ## select(reps, accept)
-Pick an ideal representation to send given an Array of representations to choose from and the client-preferred list as an Array.
+Pick an ideal representation to send, given an Array of representations to choose from, and the client-preferred list as an Array.

 See example.js for an example.